jciechowski/blog/ckhjgel9w025z8vs13pd627t2.md

 ## Additional delimiter
-Obviously, we start with a test:
+We start with a test:
 ```
 [<Fact>]
 let ``Passing numbers with a newline separator adds them`` () =